usualoma/r2proxy/README.md

 ## Features

+* Can use a ELB's HTTPS listener.
+    * A configuration of HTTPS is unnecessary in an EC2 instance.
 * Can use the ELB's "Cookie Stickiness".
 * A configuration is unnecessary in the case of the standard usage.